The Australian Antarctic Division needs highly-skilled and passionate people to support Australia’s activities on the icy continent.

 It is important you read the position description to understand the requirements and duties of the role.

 Within the position’s technical requirements, you must have the essential skills and licences specified to be selected for the role.
-It is important to clearly state within your online application how you meet the essential skills and attach copies of all licenses and qualifications.
+It is important to clearly state in your online application how you meet the essential skills and attach copies of all licenses and qualifications.

 Frequently asked questions